-This page summarises how we are preparing for the upcoming changes, along with information and links to other websites and resources which show how you can prepare for the proposed exit.
+This page summarises how we are preparing for Brexit and its related changes, along with information and links to other websites and resources which show how you can prepare.

 How can you prepare?